oauthlib/oauthlib/docs/oauth2/tokens/bearer.rst

 Sometime you may want to generate custom `access_token` with a reference from a database (as text) or use a HASH signature in JWT or use JWE (encrypted content).

-Also, note that you can declare the generate function in your instanciated validator to benefit of the `self` variables.
+Also, note that you can declare the generate function in your instantiated validator to benefit of the `self` variables.

 See the example below: